Competitive match between current Lobos and has-beens/local greats caps spring season

 During the summer of 2012, Beauchene served as an assistant coach for the All-Star team as part of the Bring It Promotions/USA Volleyball Global Challenge in China where the team competed in six matches against Chinese professional teams.
 The All-Star team was comprised of seven players with professional experience and five current collegiate players, including current Lobos Elsa Krieg and Hannah Johnson.

-Beauchene is heavily involved in the community including serving as a clinician and active board member for New Mexico Juniors Volleyball Club and has coached the age groups of 12's, 15's and 18's.
+Beauchene is heavily involved in the community including serving as a clinician for New Mexico Juniors Volleyball Club and has coached the age groups of 12's, 15's and 18's.
 In all three age groups, her New Mexico Juniors teams earned the title as the best teams in the state of New Mexico.

 A 2005 graduate of Sacramento State, Beauchene established herself as one of the top players in Hornet history from 2000-03.
 She was a four-time all-Big Sky Conference selection, including a three-time unanimous first team choice and the league's MVP during her senior season.